History of the Bosnia and Herzegovina national football team: 2014 FIFA World Cup

-— — Iran national football team manager Carlos Queiroz on 25 June 2014.

 Bosnia players ahead of FIFA World Cup match vs Argentina on 15 June 2014 at Maracanã.

 Bosnia and Herzegovina conceded three minutes into their World Cup debut against Argentina with a Sead Kolašinac own goal.
 In the 65th minute, Messi increased the Argentine lead scoring from the edge of the penalty area before Vedad Ibišević scored Bosnia's first ever World Cup goal for a final result of 1–2.
 On 21 June, at the Arena Pantanal in Cuiabá, Bosnia and Herzegovina played against Nigeria.
 Peter Odemwingie scored the only goal of the game, however during the first half Edin Džeko had a goal incorrectly disallowed for being offside by the assistant referee.
 The call was wrong by more than two meters which sparked controversy outcries from the Bosnian fans, especially after the circulation of a photo catching the match referee Peter O'Leary celebrating with the Nigerian goalkeeper for the match Vincent Enyeama.
 During the second half stoppage time Džeko was also unfortunate to have had his close range shot deflected onto the post by Nigerian goalkeeper.
 On 9 November 2014, Peter O’Leary, the game referee speaking to New Zealand Herald newspaper admitted Džeko's goal was disallowed in error.

 FIFA motto "For the Game.
 For the World." displayed during match marred with controversy between Nigeria and Bosnia at Arena Pantanal attended by 40,499 fans.

 On 25 June, Bosnia-Herzegovina recorded its first World Cup victory, beating Iran 3–1, with the goals scored by Edin Džeko, Miralem Pjanić and Avdija Vršajević.
 Due to Bosnia's early elimination from the tournament, coach Safet Sušić experimented with the starting XI for this game, returning to a two-man front line that featured throughout qualifiers, and giving young players (who took no part in qualifiers) World Cup game time with the likes of Anel Hadžić (3rd cap), Tino-Sven Sušić (4th cap), Sead Kolašinac (6th cap) and Muhamed Bešić (12th cap).
 Bosnia finished the tournament in Group stage placed third, with three points from three matches played.

 Bosnia were drawn to face Belgium, Israel, Wales, Cyprus and Andorra in UEFA Euro 2016 qualifying Group B.

 Bosnia started the qualifiers with a shock 1–2 home loss to lowly Cyprus (ranked 121 places behind Bosnia in FIFA Ranking at the time).
 (Note: August 2014 FIFA World Rankings.)
 This followed with two draws, 0–0 with Wales in Cardiff, and 1–1 in Zenica vs Belgium.
 With both Edin Džeko and Vedad Ibišević out of their next game due to injuries, Bosnia were defeated by Israel in Haifa 0–3.

 On 17 November 2014, Safet Sušić was sacked as manager of Bosnia due to a run of poor results, collecting just two points from four matches, in UEFA Euro 2016 qualifying.
 Bosnia was 7 points behind first placed Israel, who also played one game less.